 - Providing sponsorship for the Town Band at £3,000 which, in turn secures the Band’s support for the numerous civic functions and other engagements that the Town Council organises each year.

-- Setting aside just over £3,200 to meet the costs of maintaining and improving the Town Council’s offices in Union Street.
-In recent years, we have installed baby-changing facilities and a hearing induction loop in the Council Chamber, which is extensively used as a meeting room by a wide range of public organisations based in the Town many of whom will help meet the ongoing cost of its provision by making a reasonable contribution towards its facilities.
+- Setting aside £3,290 to meet the costs of maintaining and improving the Town Council’s offices in Union Street.
+In recent years, we have installed baby-changing facilities and a hearing induction loop in the Council Chamber, which is extensively used as a meeting room by a wide range of public organisations based in the Town many of whom now help to meet the ongoing cost of its provision by making a reasonable contribution towards its facilities.
 Charging for the use of this meeting room is expected to raise £1,390 in 2015/16.

 - Contributing just over £2,100 towards sports development in the Town.

 - Setting aside just over £5,000 for community safety initiatives such as the provision of lighting in unadopted highway areas, CCTV enhancements and other Town Centre security measures.
-In recent years, we used this budget to meet the costs of purchasing a snowplough and a grit spreader attachment that are fitted to a mini-tractor as required, and which proved their worth by keeping the footways and pedestrian precincts in the Town Centre clear of snow during last year’s severe wintry weather.
+In recent years, we used this budget to meet the costs of purchasing a snowplough and a grit spreader attachment that are fitted to a mini-tractor as required, and which proved their worth by keeping the footways and pedestrian precincts in the Town Centre clear of snow in recent years during severe wintry weather.

 Grounds and General Maintenance Committee

-- Setting aside over £28,700 towards allotment maintenance, improvements, development and support.
+- Setting aside just under £25,000 towards allotment maintenance, improvements, development and support.
 In line with our participative approach to managing allotments, we are continuing to give plotholders a say on how this money is spent.
-In setting this year’s budget, we carried out a further review of the rents paid by our tenants and agreed to set them at a level which not only covers the proposed additional expenditure in 2014/15 but also achieves a more equitable balance between the cost of allotments to individual tenants and local council tax payers by reducing the level of subsidy from 62% to 50%.
-This ensures that tenants are now meeting an equal share of the costs of these facilities rather than just over a third.
+In setting this year’s budget, we carried out a further review of the rents paid by our tenants and took into consideration the rising cost of mains water.
+In line with a number of other local authorities, we agreed to introduce a system of recharging the cost of mains water and this change in approach, which gives tenants more control over these charges, has enabled us to keep this year’s increase in allotment rents to 1p per square metre.